 Not all receivers that support the output of NMEA sentences are configured to do so out of the box.
 The device's user manual should explain how to configure it to output NMEA.

 Once you have chosen a receiver, your data collectors need to use a location profile to define the coordinate system of the data from the receiver and apply a datum transformation to the data if one is required.
 If you are using differential corrections, and the location provided to you is in a different coordinate system than your map, you'll need to provide datum transformation information to your data collectors.
 See Datum transformations later in this topic for details.
-To ensure high-quality data, you'll also want to provide your data collectors with the required accuracy that they should set in the app, as well whether they should enable GPS averaging and, if so, the number of positions to average.
+To ensure high-quality data, you'll also want to provide your data collectors with the required accuracy that they should set in the app and advise them whether a 95 percent confidence level is required, as well as whether they should enable GPS averaging and, if so, the number of positions to average.

 To improve the accuracy of your positions, consider using a GPS receiver that supports differential corrections.
 Differential correction technology further improves accuracy by leveraging reference stations, which are also known as base stations.
 A reference station is another GPS receiver that is established on a known location.
 The reference station estimates its location based on satellite signals and compares this estimated position to the known position.
 The difference between these positions is applied to the estimated GPS position calculated by the user's GPS receiver, also called the rover, to get a more accurate position.
 The user's receiver must be located within a certain distance from the reference station for differential corrections to occur.
 Differential corrections can be applied in real time in the field or when postprocessing data in the office.